stanford-oval/genie-cloud/doc/thingpedia-device-class.md

 or an action is invoked.
 For actions, use the imperative form, e.g. “send a message”, and for query use the noun-phrase form e.g. “cat pictures” instead of “get cat pictures”.
-You can refer to required arguments with `$argname` or `${argname}` (the latter is only needed if the argument is immediately followed by a letter number or underscore).
+You can refer to required arguments with `$argname` or `${argname}` (the latter is only needed if the argument is immediately followed by a letter, number, or underscore).

 #### Implementation annotation
 Implementation annotation is used for describing the implementation details of a function.